ibm-cloudintegration/CP4I-PoT-Public/APIC-labs-v12/Create-Secure-Publish-DPNGW/ReadMe.md

 -   Configuring ClientID/Secret Security, endpoints, CORS, and proxy to invoke an endpoint

--   Publish API to **IBM DataPower API Gateway** and to Developer Portal
+-   Publish API to **IBM DataPower NANO Gateway** and to Developer Portal

 -   Testing a REST API in the Developer Portal